JHU-PL-Lab/www-fpse/assignments/project.md

   3. You will also need to include a test suite with good coverage.
 * We will put up two submission points in Gradescope for you to upload your zipped hierarchies for the Design and Final submissions.
 Please include all the source files needed to build the project but no binary or built files.
 * If you are working with a team-mate, make sure the submission is marked as such.
 Only one person on the team needs to upload the submission.

+## The FPSE Labs
+<a name="labs"></a>

+We will be using a new method for project labs this year.
+The goal of the labs is for your group (or you if a singleton) to have plenty of time to get feedback from the course staff on all aspects of your project.

+Here are some defining features.

+1. There will be five in-class labs.
+Your group will be required to attend the first lab in-person on Nov 10th.
+2. Attending a lab means showing up and spending the whole period working on your FPSE project, not on homework or other coursework.
+3. Attendance will be taken at all labs and will be a part of your final grade.
+4. Your group is required to attend **five** labs total.
+Conveniently, there are five class periods which are projet labs, but you may alternatively select any CA office hour (the whole hour) to be a "lab".
+If you wish to do that, show up in-person at the start of the office hour and notify the CA that you are doing a lab, and they will mark you down for attendance.
+5. All labs must be attended in-person, but you may petition for an exception.
+6. Attendance is all or none, for a lab to count all group members must be present.
+7. You are of course also welcome to show up to either the class or an office hour as a "non-lab", meaning you don't need to work on your project for the whole period and it will not count as one of your five labs.
+999. ...
+We may need to evolve some of the above if something is not working.